The Collector (Canadian TV series): Vow of secrecy

 Morgan and his clients are bound never to reveal the true nature of their situation to anyone else.
 Revealing the truth to an innocent results in both parties being sent to Hell.

 The portal

 When a damned soul is about to be sent to Hell, a portal opens up beside them, and the soul is ripped out of the body and sucked into the portal, leaving only the dead body behind.
 Only a collector and the devil's clients are able to see this portal.
 For people who happen to be nearby, the taking of a soul is witnessed as an accident or some other fatal event.
 Later, it is revealed that the portal can be seen by any person who sold their soul, as a preview of what will happen when their time on Earth is up.

 Episodes

 Season 1 (2004)

-The first fourteen episodes of The Collector, which aired in the summer of 2004 on Space: The Imagination Station and in the fall of 2004 on Citytv.
+The first thirteen episodes of The Collector, which aired in the summer of 2004 on Space: The Imagination Station and in the fall of 2004 on Citytv.